After losing Ersson early, Flyers get shut out by Bruins

 The Flyers lost their No. 1 goaltender and mini winning streak Saturday afternoon in a 3-0 blanking to the Bruins at the Wells Fargo Center.

-Samuel Ersson exited 7:36 minutes into the first period with an undisclosed issue.
+Samuel Ersson exited 7:36 minutes into the first period with a lower-body injury.
 Boston seized a 1-0 lead a little under six minutes later and John Tortorella's club trailed the rest of the way.

 The Flyers (4-7-1) came in having won consecutive games for the first time this season and three of their last four.